lobosjrgaming/lobotjr/CONTRIBUTING.md

-# Wolfpack RPG Client Contribution Guidelines
+# Lobot Contribution Guidelines

 ## Introduction

 ### Welcome

-If you're reading this, then you're thinking about making a contribution to the Wolfpack RPG server.
+If you're reading this, then you're thinking about making a contribution to Lobot, the Wolfpack RPG server.
 Thanks!
 This app is built and maintained by volunteers who want to support LobosJr and the community he has built.
 We wouldn't have this app without people like you.

 This document contains a set of guidelines that will help you make sure that any work you do can be integrated into the application seamlessly.
 We know your time is valuable, and the last thing we want to do is annoy our potential contributors so much that they don't come back.
 Nobody wants to have to go back and forth for days on a PR.